Fire Operations Technician

 Required Job Qualifications

-The successful candidate must be eligible to work in the U.S. by proposed start date; CEMML will not provide visa sponsorship for this position.
+The successful candidate must be eligible to work in the United States by the proposed start date; CEMML will not provide visa sponsorship for this position.

 - A High School Diploma, General Education Development (GED), or equivalent required.